We’re true Victorians now.

 For hotels and B&Bs, see our post with (updated) reviews of the best hotels in Victoria.

-For more homey accommodations with a kitchen, see our post on some of the most charming Airbnbs in Victoria.
+For more homey accommodations with a kitchen, see our post on some of Victoria’s great Airbnbs and Vrbo vacation rentals.

-We also really like Vrbo (Vacation Rentals by Owner).
+We especially like Vrbo (Vacation Rentals by Owner).
 It’s similar to Airbnb, except only whole homes or apartments are offered (not shared stays or just a room).

 Getting to Victoria